wallarm/product-documentation/docs/latest/about-wallarm/subscription-plans.md

 To define features that should be included to your subscription plan, please send the request to [sales@wallarm.com](mailto:sales@wallarm.com).

+### Subscription expiration

+A subscription is considered expired if either:

+* Subscription time period is expired, or
+* Monthly quota for processed requests is exceeded

+Wallarm notifies **Administrators** and **Global Administrators** of your account about subscription expiration via email as follows:

+1. Either 5 days before a subscription time period expires or when 85% of a monthly quota has been exceeded.
+1. Once either a subscription time period has expired or 100% of a monthly quota has been exceeded.

+In addition to that, the Wallarm Console UI displays the message about subscription expiration for all users.

 ## Free tier subscription plan (US Cloud)

 When a new user is registered in Wallarm Console of the **[US Cloud](overview.md#cloud)**, a new client account with a **Free Tier** subscription plan is automatically created in the Wallarm system.